Teradata/product-help/IMC/Backup/Backup-Config-screen.md

 ### Backups

-By default, Teradata backs up your site daily or weekly and retains the two most recent full backups.

 #### Managing Backups

 1. Turn a job on or off by selecting or deselecting the toggle in the job's row.